MrHeer/FileDistributor/README.md

 2. gradle build

 ## Todo
-1. add a progress bar for each host
+1. add a status for each host after distribute
-2. add 'failed retry' feature for each host
+2. add 'retry' button for failed host after distribute